-Virginia short term disability insurance is an important benefit for growing families.
+Virginia short-term disability insurance is an important program for growing families.
 Most employers may not provide paid leave.
-The state does not offer temporary disability benefits.
+The state does not offer a program for temporary medical conditions.

 How can you continue paying regular bills without an income, when added medical expenses enter the mix?

-Preserving your income with a private policy is a great way to answer this question.
-Learn how short term disability insurance works in Virginia.
+Preserving your income with private coverage is a great way to answer this question.
+Learn how short-term disability insurance works in Virginia.

 - Virginia laws related to disability

 A policy application form needs to be completed to purchase coverage.
 You choose the features at time of application.
 A licensed agent will record answers to questions about income, and medical history, and submit the application for coverage to the issuing company.

 Applying for benefits after becoming disabled requires the completion of a claims form.
 Download the claims form from the issuing company’s website, and follow instructions carefully.

 VA Short Term Disability Benefits